 Saint Gobain Isover, Knauf Insulation, Rockwool and Superglass.
 See here for further details

 What is mineral wool?

-Mineral wool is a non-metallic, inorganic product manufactured from a carefully controlled mix of raw materials, mainly comprising either rock or silica which are heated to a high temperature until molten.
-The molten glass or rock is then spun and formed into a flexible, fibrous mat for further processing into finished products.
+Mineral wool is a non-metallic, inorganic product manufactured from a carefully controlled mix of raw materials, mainly comprising either stone or silica which are heated to a high temperature until molten.
+The molten glass or stone is then spun and formed into a flexible, fibrous mat for further processing into finished products.

 The exceptional thermal, fire and acoustic properties of mineral wool derive from the mat of fibres that prevents the movement of air, and from mineral wool’s inert chemical composition.